dpawlows/ozone/docs/index.rst

 ===============================

 .. toctree::
+   :glob:
    :maxdepth: 2

    gettingstarted
    inputs
+   _source/modules

-Eleonor's Ozone Model is a 1D photochemical model that solves for the production and loss of ozone in an atmosphere.
+Eleonora's Ozone Model is a 1D photochemical model that solves for the production and loss of ozone in an atmosphere.
 The goal of this model is to determine if it is possible to create an ozone layer in exoplanetary atmospheres.
 In order to accomplish this, EOM